 - More reach: Extend the reach of your campaign towards new users who are similar to your existing users, up to five times more than with remarketing lists alone.

-- Improved conversion rate: See 41% more conversions by combining Similar audiences with Display remarketing.
+- Improved conversions: See 41% more conversions by combining Similar audiences with Display remarketing.

 - Powered by machine learning: Similar audience lists are updated in real time using machine learning capabilities that analyzes millions of signals to optimize towards performance.